The holiday season is right around the corner which, for most of us, means it’s time to do some shopping.

-Filters not only protect your lenses, but help to take much better photos at the same time.
-They fix the sort of stuff that can’t be fixed in post production.
+Filters not only protect your lenses but help to take much better photos at the same time.
+They fix the sort of things that can’t be fixed in post production.

 Digital Multi Coated (DMC) construction greatly reduces lens flare and ghosting.
 The Black Almite Frame (BAF) is a black matte finish aluminum frame that reduces reflections to enhance contrast.
 In addition, the Black Rimmed Glass (BRG) reduces light reflection around the filter edge.
 Low Profile Frame (LPF) is an Ultra thin frame which helps avoid vignetting on wide-angle lenses.
 The Knurled Edge Frame (KEF) aids easy attachment and removal.
 UV filter absorbs invisible ultraviolet rays which make outoor photographs hazy and indistinct and serves as a permanent lens protector.

 Polarizing filters are great and essential for most photographers.
 To see what exactly they do, have a look by searching 'polarising filters'.
 Remember to make sure you’re getting the right size for your lens and that you’re buying a circular (as apposed to linear) filter for a digital camera.
 Linear polarizing filters confuse the autofocus on modern cameras.

 Often, you want to balance light intensity between two areas within a scene.
 This is important outdoors to allow more sky detail while properly exposing the foreground.
 Exposing for the foreground will produce a washed-out, over-exposed sky, exposing for the sky will leave the foreground dark, underexposed.
 By simply using this filter, you can create a much more evening exposed photo, without the nasty HDR effect.